clflowers5/blockIt/readme.md

 ```

 #### stallIt
-A provided interval is used as a wait time in-between function
+A provided interval is used as a buffer between function executions.
-executions.
 ```javascript
 // Pass the next array item into the function every half-second stallIt(awesomeFunction, awesomeArr, 500)